 Cerebellar examination frequently appears in OSCEs.
 You’ll be expected to pick up the relevant clinical signs using your examination skills.
-This cerebellar examination OSCE guide provides a clear concise, step by step approach to performing a focused examination to detect cerebellar pathology.
+This cerebellar examination OSCE guide provides a clear step by step approach to performing a focused cerebellar examination.

 Confirm patient details – name / DOB